openaire/guidelines-cris-managers/docs/implementation.rst

 In case the two entity instances (cfOrgUnit A and cfProj B) are retrieved via the different sets **openaire_cris_orgunits** and **openaire_cris_projects**, the OAI-PMH service provider – in this case the OpenAIRE infrastructure – should combine and check the information in the two different sets of XML records to validate the source data in terms of referential integrity.

+OAI identifiers
+"""""""""""""""

+The identifiers of objects from the source CRIS shall be represented as OAI identifier of the form ``oai:{service}:{type}/{internal ID}`` where ``{service}`` denotes the internet domain name of the institution which uses the CRIS, ``{type}`` stands for the type of the object, and ``{internal ID}`` denotes an internal identifier of the publication within the CRIS.

+The types are expressed in the plural form of the XML element that represents the object i.e., the name of the collection of all such objects.
+For example a publication with internal ID of 282349 from a CRIS running on behalf of the University of Exampleton (www.exampleton.ac.uk) will have the OAI identifier ``oai:cris.exampleton.ac.uk:Publications/282349``.

 Transmission of CERIF XML as OAI-PMH payload
 """"""""""""""""""""""""""""""""""""""""""""